webui/core/README.md

 **WebUI** - set of HTML components with OOP approach.
 You can create any HTML component with easy interface to react on their actions.
-In case, when you change HTML structure, you don't need to change anything in WebUI component, because you work with direct elements and not use jQuery selectors to find element in whole document.
+In case, when you change HTML structure, you don't need to change anything in WebUI component, because you work with direct elements and don't use jQuery selectors to find element in whole document.
 You can move element around, but you still have pointer to all elements in this component!